 The machine brews at optimal water temperature and timing meet the Specialty Coffee Association's Golden Cup standard.
 For those who prefer one fresh cup at a time, there’s even a single-serve brew option, with a removable well cover for larger travel mugs.
 There’s also a cleaning mode for regular descaling.

-At 10.5 x 7 x 13.5 inches, this coffee maker is not unnecessarily large and can live on the countertop of nearly any size kitchen.
+Able to brew up to eight 5-ounce cups, this coffee maker is not unnecessarily large and can live on the countertop of nearly any size kitchen.
 Making hot or iced coffee with this machine does not disappoint.

 Best Drip: Hamilton Beach 2-Way Brewer with 12-Cup Carafe